 This is a tricky problem, especially with online currencies that have no central authority, such as a bank or a government, to keep track of how much money each person has, how they’re spending it, and whom they’re paying.

 The Bitcoin network was the first to solve this problem with proof-of-work.
-Proof-of-stake has emerged as a possible alternative that some researchers think is both more energy efficient and more secure, though there's debate about this.
+Proof-of-stake has emerged as a possible alternative that some researchers think is both more energy efficient and more secure.

 Why is proof-of-anything needed?